mehdifassifihri/resume-job-matcher-backend/docs/INSTALLATION.md

-# Installation Guide
+# AI Resume & Job Matcher - Installation Guide

+## 🚀 Premium Installation Guide

-This guide provides detailed step-by-step instructions for installing and setting up the AI Resume & Job Matcher application.
+This comprehensive guide provides detailed step-by-step instructions for installing and setting up the AI Resume & Job Matcher application.
+This premium system is designed for enterprise use with production-ready deployment options.

 ## Prerequisites